saikale/GramworkX/README.md

 Accuracy remains same 87% but mean changes to 82%

+CONCLUSION:

 Accuracy using Linear Regression is : 79%

 Accuracy using Polynomial Regression is : 87%

 Hence Polynomial is preferred than Linear Regression Model.

+From the scatter plot,The non-smokers have charges ranging from 0-38k(approx) and smokers have spending of about 12k-above 60k.